How do I draft a final order for an undefended divorce?

 - Supreme Court Family Rules Forms (Supreme Court of BC): This page has links to the forms you’ll need.

-- Do Your Own Uncontested Divorce (Legal Aid BC): This step-by-step guide helps you do your own divorce.
+- Do Your Own Uncontested Divorce (Family Law in BC (Justice Education Society)): This step-by-step guide helps you do your own divorce.
 The guide includes both sole and joint applications.

 Helpful services